dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Emergency Powers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/6473a93f-879f-4f44-8650-ee05a647c763.jpg?1587039375|https://scryfall.com/card/rna/169/emergency-powers?utm_source=api>`
    Each player shuffles their hand and graveyard into their library, then draws seven cards.
 Exile Emergency Powers.

-   Addendum — If you cast this spell during your main phase, you may put a permanent card with converted mana cost 7 or less from your hand onto the battlefield.
+   Addendum — If you cast this spell during your main phase, you may put a permanent card with mana value 7 or less from your hand onto the battlefield.

 :mtgtip:`Ethereal Absolution<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/8/0872d0ff-1060-44cc-9ed0-a6aa496440c8.jpg?1584831498|https://scryfall.com/card/rna/170/ethereal-absolution?utm_source=api>`